Dirndl: Appropriation by the Nazis (1930s–1945)

 German traditional costume, including the dirndl, was instrumentalized by the Nazis as a symbol of pan-German identity in the countries under Nazi rule (Germany from 1933, Austria from 1938).
 The dirndl was used to promote the Nazi ideal of the German woman as hard-working and fertile.
-An example is a propaganda photo released by the (Nazi Party) Office of Racial Politics (right), showing a young blonde girl wearing a dirndl, watching over small boys playing.
+An example is a propaganda photo released by the (Nazi Party) Office of Racial Politics, showing a young blonde girl wearing a dirndl, watching over small boys playing.

 Jews were forbidden to use "folk culture", even though they had played such a prominent role in documenting and promoting it.
-In 1938, the Wallach brothers were forced to sell their business under cost.
+In 1938, the Wallach brothers were forced to sell their business for less than its worth.
 Moritz Wallach emigrated to the United States, followed shortly after by Julius.
 Their brother Max, who had also been involved in the business, was interned in Dachau concentration camp and was murdered at Auschwitz in 1944.

 Viktor von Geramb, who had promoted the dirndl in Austria, lost his position at the University of Vienna in 1938 because of his public opposition to Nazi racial theory.
 He was especially criticized for his strong attachment to Christian ideas of human worth.
-He was restored to his position at the university only after the defeat of the Nazi régime in 1945.
+He was restored to his position at the university after the defeat of the Nazi régime in 1945.

 The National Socialist Women's League established the office of the "Reich Commissioner for German costume" under the leadership of Gertrud Pesendorfer (1895–1982).
 In 1938, she published dirndl designs by Gretel Karasek (1910–1992), which Pesendorfer described as "renewed costume".
 Pesendorfer claimed that Karasek made the following innovations from traditional designs: (1) the collar was removed, allowing display of décolletage; (2) long sleeves were replaced by puff sleeves; (3) the waist was emphasised with tighter lacing and buttons; and (4) the skirt was reduced to mid length.
 The overall effect accentuated the female form and especially the breasts.
 Pesendorfer described the new style as "de-catholicised" (entkatholisiert); she said her goal was to free the costume of "overburdening by church, industrialization and fashionable cries" and "foreign influences" and to let the "rogue sub-culture" back again.
-However, Pesendorfer´s claims should be critically evaluated, since all the innovations allegedly made by Karasek were already present in the previous decades during which the dirndl evolved as a fashion.
-For instance, the painting "Lesendes Mädchen" painted by Emil Rau (see above) clearly shows puff sleeves, although Rau died in 1937, before Karasek´s designs were published.
+However, Pesendorfer´s claims are questionable, since all the claimed innovations by Karasek were already present in the previous decades during which the dirndl evolved as a fashion.
+For instance, the painting "Lesendes Mädchen" painted by Emil Rau (see above) clearly shows puff sleeves, although Rau died in 1937, before Karasek's designs were published.

 Decline and resurgence (1945–present)

 The Second World War (1939–1945) began a downturn in the popularity of the dirndl.
-After Hitler’s invasion of Poland in 1939, American and British consumers began rejecting all things German.
+After Hitler's invasion of Poland in 1939, American and British consumers began rejecting all things German.
 In turn, new fashion influences appeared in popular culture, such as the film Gone With the Wind, which premiered less than three months after the fall of Warsaw.
 By 1941, the dirndl had been replaced as an American fashion craze by the wasp waist.